PQSB/pc_filter/README.md

 ## Timestamp File

-The timestamp file contains one timestamp per line expressed in seconds (e.g., the format used by the KITTI dataset).
+The timestamp file contains one timestamp per line, expressed in seconds (e.g., the format used by the KITTI Odometry dataset).

 Example: